Gavin Martin: Life and career

-Martin's essays on Michael Jackson, Van Morrison and Frank Sinatra have appeared, respectively, in The Faber Book Of Pop and Rock n Roll Is Here To Stay.
+Martin's essay on Michael Jackson was included in The Faber Book of Pop, while his essays on Van Morrison and Frank Sinatra appeared in Rock and Roll Is Here to Stay: An Anthology.

-Martin has written for many publications including Classic Rock, Rock n Roll Confidential, The Times, The Guardian, Vox, Uncut, The Independent, The European, Loaded, GQ, and Record Collector Magazine.
-Gavin's work also features on the Rocksbackpages website.
-He was the Daily Mirror's Music Critic from 2001 - 2020.
+Martin has written for many publications including Classic Rock, Rock n Roll Confidential, The Times, The Guardian, Vox, Uncut, The Independent, The European, Loaded, GQ, and Record Collector.
+Martin's work also features on the Rocksbackpages website.
+He was the Daily Mirror's music critic from 2001–2020.
 His weekly column featuring album reviews and interview features included interviews with Paul McCartney, Madonna, Sinead O’Connor, Shane MacGowan, Ronnie Wood (Rolling Stones), Robert Plant (Led Zeppelin), Lou Reed, Stevie Nicks (Fleetwood Mac), Blondie, PJ Harvey, James Blunt, The Killers, Fatboy Slim, Black Eyed Peas, The Chemical Brothers, Super Furry Animals, Travis, Placebo, Depeche Mode, Cee Lo Green, Ellie Goulding, Shakira, Marilyn Manson, Nigel Tufnel (Spinal Tap).

 In 2009, Martin worked with journalist Suzanne Moore on a TV series based on Pete Frame's Rock Family Trees.

 Martin created and curated a series of live events called Talking Musical Revolutions.
 These themed evenings centred on the music and life of artists including Lee Perry, David Bowie, Jimi Hendrix, Amy Winehouse and Elvis Presley.
-Latterly it featured one on one onstage interviews with musicians such as Mike Scott (The Waterboys) Suggs (Madness), Noddy Holder (Slade) and Kevin Rowland (Dexys Midnight Runners), which helped pave the way to another venture - Martin's debut album, Talking Musical Revolutions, released in December 2016.
-Based around the spoken word poems and pieces Martin had been writing and performing since 2008; the album featured a host of musicians from across the U.K., and was produced by Kelly Munro (End of the Trail Records).
+Latterly it featured one-on-one onstage interviews with musicians such as Mike Scott (The Waterboys), Suggs (Madness), Noddy Holder (Slade), and Kevin Rowland (Dexys Midnight Runners), which helped pave the way to another venture: Martin's debut album, Talking Musical Revolutions, released in December 2016.
+Based around the spoken word poems and pieces Martin had been writing and performing since 2008, the album featured a host of musicians from across the UK, and was produced by Kelly Munro (End of the Trail Records).

-Martin moved to Hastings in 2014 and St Leonards-on-Sea, East Sussex, in 2015.
+Martin moved to Hastings in 2014, and to St Leonards-on-Sea, East Sussex, in 2015.

-Martin died age 60 while on holiday in Barbados with his wife Kate, in March 2022.
+Martin died aged 60 while on holiday in Barbados with his wife Kate, in March 2022.